m-rtijn/RaspberryPiGPIO/README.md

 # RaspberryPiGPIO

-The code here is code I wrote for interacting with sensors and other hardware using the Raspberry Pi's GPIO pins.
+This repository contains all the code that I wrote to interact with hardware using the Raspberry Pi's GPIO pins.